-I. If you DO NOT want to view either (A) or (B), please open envelope I.

-Envelope I contains only a decision card.

-Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment.
+- If you DO NOT want to view either (A) or (B), please open envelope I. Envelope I contains only a decision card.
+Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment. - II.

-II.
 If you would like to view (A) after your decision, please open envelope II.

-Your payment envelope that you will pick up at the end of the experiment will contain your cash payment and a card with information (A).
+Envelope II contains only a decision card.
+Your payment envelope that you will pick up at the end of the experiment will contain your cash payment and a card with information (A). - III.

-III.
 If you would like to view (B) after your decision, please open envelope III.

-Your payment envelope that you will pick up at the end of the experiment will contain your cash payment and a card with information (B).
+Envelope III contains only a decision card.
+Your payment envelope that you will pick up at the end of the experiment will contain your cash payment and a card with information (B). - IV.

-IV.
 If you would like to view (A) before your decision, please open envelope IV.
 Envelope IV contains a card with information (A) and a decision card.

-Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment.

-V. If you would like to view (B) before your decision, please open envelope V.

-Envelope V contains a card with information (B) and a decision card.
+Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment. - V. If you would like to view (B) before your decision, please open envelope V. Envelope V contains a card with information (B) and a decision card.
 Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment.